The syntax of SELECT is relatively complex. This section describes the syntax of SIMPLE SELECT.

 @location_name['/path']parameter is supported starting from V4.4.1.

 LINE_DELIMITER: specifies the line delimiter of the CSV file.
-Default value:LINE_DELIMITER='\n'.FIELD_DELIMITER: specifies the column delimiter of the CSV file.
+Default value:LINE_DELIMITER='\n'.FIELD_DELIMITER: optional.
+Specifies the column delimiter of the CSV file.
 Default value:FIELD_DELIMITER='\t'.ESCAPE: specifies the escape character of the CSV file.
 It can be only one byte.
-Default value:ESCAPE ='\'.FIELD_OPTIONALLY_ENCLOSED_BY: specifies the character that encloses the field values of the CSV file.
+Default value:ESCAPE ='\'.FIELD_OPTIONALLY_ENCLOSED_BY: optional.
+Specifies the character that encloses the field values in the CSV file.
 Default value: empty.
-This option applies only to specific field types, such as CHAR, VARCHAR, TEXT, and JSON.ENCODING: specifies the character set encoding format of the file.
-If this parameter is not specified, the default value isUTF8MB4.NULL_IF: specifies the string that is treated asNULL.
-Default value: empty.SKIP_HEADER: skips the file header and specifies the number of rows to skip.SKIP_BLANK_LINES: specifies whether to skip blank lines.
-Default value:FALSE, which means that blank lines are not skipped.TRIM_SPACE: specifies whether to remove leading and trailing spaces in the fields of the file.
-Default value:FALSE, which means that leading and trailing spaces in the fields of the file are not removed.EMPTY_FIELD_AS_NULL: specifies whether to treat empty strings asNULL.
-Default value:FALSE, which means that empty strings are not treated asNULL.PARSE_HEADER: specifies that the first row of the CSV file is directly obtained and used as the column names.Notice
+This option is used to enclose only certain types of fields (such as CHAR, VARCHAR, TEXT, and JSON).ENCODING: specifies the character set encoding format of the file.
+If not specified, the default value isUTF8MB4.NULL_IF: specifies the string that is treated asNULL.
+Default value: empty.SKIP_HEADER: skips the header and specifies the number of rows to skip.SKIP_BLANK_LINES: specifies whether to skip blank lines.
+Default value:FALSE, which means not to skip blank lines.TRIM_SPACE: specifies whether to remove leading and trailing spaces in the fields of the file.
+Default value:FALSE, which means not to remove leading and trailing spaces in the fields of the file.EMPTY_FIELD_AS_NULL: specifies whether to treat an empty string asNULL.
+Default value:FALSE, which means not to treat an empty string asNULL.PARSE_HEADER: specifies that the first row of the CSV file is used as the column names.Notice

 The

 PATTERNclause specifies a regular expression pattern to filter files in theLOCATIONdirectory.
 For each file path in theLOCATIONdirectory, if it matches the pattern, the external table accesses the file; otherwise, it skips the file.
-If this parameter is not specified, all files in theLOCATIONdirectory are accessible.
+If you do not specify this parameter, the external table accesses all files in theLOCATIONdirectory.

-For the ODPS format, data is not obtained through files, and there is no meaningful URL path.
+For ODPS format, data is not obtained through files, and there is no meaningful URL path.
 Therefore, only the source form of the table_function is supported.

-ACCESSID: specifies the ID of the ODPS user.ACCESSKEY: specifies the password of the ODPS user.ENDPOINT: specifies the connection address of the ODPS service.TUNNEL_ENDPOINT: specifies the connection address of the Tunnel data transmission service.PROJECT_NAME: specifies the project where the table to be queried is located.SCHEMA_NAME: specifies the schema of the table to be queried.
-This parameter is optional.TABLE_NAME: specifies the name of the table to be queried.QUOTA_NAME: specifies whether to use the specified quota.
-This parameter is optional.COMPRESSION_CODE: specifies the compression format of the data source.
-Valid values: ZLIB, ZSTD, LZ4, and ODPS_LZ4.
-If this parameter is not specified, compression is not enabled.
+ACCESSID: specifies the ID of the ODPS user.ACCESSKEY: specifies the password of the ODPS user.ENDPOINT: specifies the connection address of the ODPS service.TUNNEL_ENDPOINT: specifies the connection address of the Tunnel data transmission service.PROJECT_NAME: specifies the project where the table to be queried is located.SCHEMA_NAME: optional.
+Specifies the schema of the table to be queried.TABLE_NAME: specifies the name of the table to be queried.QUOTA_NAME: optional.
+Specifies whether to use the specified quota.COMPRESSION_CODE: optional.
+Specifies the compression format of the data source.
+Supported compression formats: ZLIB, ZSTD, LZ4, and ODPS_LZ4.
+If not specified, compression is not enabled.

 location_url